middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/4-faculty-organization-and-governance.md

 In this Faculty Handbook we employ a definition of Faculty Governance at the Middlebury Institute based largely on the one proposed by the National Education Association, which has been adopted by many institutions of higher education in the United States:\[1\]

 The term “Faculty Governance” is commonly used to describe a distinct feature of academic governance, which itself is a unique aspect of the governance culture in academia.
-It is derived, even embedded, in the ethos of “academic freedom,” arguably a fundamental value and pillar of all academic life.
-It echoes the idea that the search for knowledge/truth is the essence of the academic pursuit.
+Faculty governance is derived, even embedded, in the ethos of “academic freedom,” arguably a fundamental value and pillar of all academic life.
+Commitment to faculty governance is founded on the idea that the search for knowledge/truth is the essence of the academic mission and thus faculty, as the experts in teaching and scholarship, must have input in the core decisions of the institution

 While academia is a hierarchical system, it is also a system that -- at least in certain areas, particularly in curriculum, professional evaluation, and development -- is built on peer faculty judgement.
 The faculty, as a collective body and individuals, has a unique and major role in some aspects of the academic decision-making process.